kaanuzunpinar/drawing-app/README.md

 # ImageDraw
 This is an online Image-Drawing App.
-You can complete the images with the lines and save their edited versions.
+You can edit images with lines, points and save their edited versions.
 For demo site: https://drawingimg-app.herokuapp.com/ This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.2.
 Also I used fabric-js as a canvas library.

 ## Development server